Charge superradiance on charged BTZ black holes: Introduction

-The situation for asymptotically-adS black holes in three space-time dimensions is subtly different from that in four or more space-time dimensions.
-In particular, one can consider the famous BTZ metric \cite{Banados:1992gq,Banados:1992wn,Carlip:1995qv}.
-Since null infinity is a time-like hypersurface in adS, boundary conditions have to be applied to an incident wave.
-For a neutral scalar field, applying the simplest boundary conditions, namely Dirichlet boundary conditions, superradiance is absent \cite{Ortiz:2011wd}.
-Superradiance also does not occur for a fermion field vanishing on the boundary \cite{Ortiz:2018ddt}.
-However, one can impose more general (Neumann or Robin) boundary conditions on the scalar field \cite{Ishibashi:2004wx}, and, for at least some Robin boundary conditions, superradiant modes exist \cite{Dappiaggi:2017pbe}.
-The impact of Robin boundary conditions on superradiance has also been considered on four-dimensional Kerr-adS black holes \cite{Ferreira:2017tnc}.
+The three-dimensional, asymptotically adS, BTZ black hole \cite{Banados:1992gq,Banados:1992wn,Carlip:1995qv} has been widely studied as a toy model for phenomena on black holes in four or more space-time dimensions.
+In particular, one can consider whether superradiant scattering, or a superradiant instability, is possible on a BTZ black hole.
+The analysis of these questions for a neutral scalar field is greatly simplified by the fact that the field modes can be written in terms of hypergeometric functions (see, for example, \cite{Ichinose:1994rg,Ghoroku:1994np}).
+Since null infinity is a time-like hypersurface in adS, boundary conditions have to be applied to a perturbing field.
+For a neutral scalar field, applying the simplest boundary conditions, namely Dirichlet boundary conditions, superradiant scattering is absent \cite{Ortiz:2011wd}.
+Superradiant scattering also does not occur for a fermion field vanishing on the boundary \cite{Ortiz:2018ddt}.
+However, one can impose more general (Neumann or Robin) boundary conditions on the scalar field \cite{Ishibashi:2004wx}, and, for at least some Robin boundary conditions, there exist modes which exhibit superradiant scattering \cite{Dappiaggi:2017pbe}.
+The impact of Robin boundary conditions on superradiant scattering has also been considered on four-dimensional Reissner-Nordstr\"om-adS \cite{Katagiri:2020mvm} and Kerr-adS black holes \cite{Ferreira:2017tnc}.

+In this paper we examine whether superradiant scattering exists for a charged scalar field subject to Robin (mixed) boundary conditions on a charged analogue of the BTZ black hole.
+We seek to understand whether the analogy between superradiant scattering behaviour on a BTZ black hole and four dimensional black holes persists for a charged scalar field.
+In particular, we ascertain whether there is charged superradiant scattering on a static charged BTZ black hole.
+We also examine whether superradiant amplification is enhanced in this set-up compared with superradiant scattering on a rotating BTZ black hole.